 Dividend investing is one of the ways you can have passive income.
 Dividends can also help you achieve your financial goals.
 If you have a particular plan or target based on your investment goals, paying them on time will let your investors know about your efforts.
 This will encourage them to do the same in support of your company.

-Sometimes, dividend stocks experience volatile fluctuations on the stock market, unlike investing in other items like a Krugerrand Gold Coin.
+Sometimes, dividend stocks experience volatile fluctuations on the stock market.
 In such cases, they provide significant gains or losses, depending on how the market responds to certain news or event.
 Investors must remain calm and make appropriate decisions in such cases.
 Investors who want to enjoy constant returns should choose companies with stable earnings and substantial payouts.
 A company may continue to offer dividends even if it experiences a decline in earnings, provided the payouts are regular and sufficient.

 To constantly check your earnings, you should use dividend trackers.
 There are many dividend trackers and tools you can choose from.
 In this article, you’ll have a further understanding of dividends and the different tools you can use to monitor your earnings.